 Still, the single best way to protect yourself and your loved ones is to get vaccinated either by the flu nasal spray or injection.
 Flu vaccines are safe, effective and cannot cause the flu.
 There are many providers throughout the state offering vaccinations:

-Call your primary care provider if you are looking for a particular vaccine.
+Call your primary care provider if you are considering vaccination.
 Ask him or her the following questions, and don't forget to ask if you are up-to-date on all your immunizations each time you have a yearly physical.

 - Does your provider carry the vaccine?